DeSouzaRafael/Crud-NestJs/README.md

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
-I am using sqlite with the database for this project
+I am using using TypeORM with Nest Js to integrate the database with our application.

 ## Running the app